FEA Best Practices Vol 4

 In Volume 1, I said that when we poke something, it responds, and the quality of what we learn depends on how faithfully we have represented the system.
 That is the philosophy.

 Shock analysis, contact formulations, and drop test workflows cross into the nonlinear world.
-Parts collide, materials yield, geometry deforms.
-Jerk and fragility assessment revealed that peak g alone misleads -- real damage prediction requires multiple parameters, and the digital signal processing and model evaluation tools at McFaddenCAE.com help you extract and validate those parameters.
+The pokes are violent — parts collide, materials yield, geometry deforms dramatically.
+Jerk and fragility assessment revealed that peak G alone misleads — real damage prediction requires multiple parameters.
 Bulk viscosity manages the numerical challenges of shock wave propagation.

-And in this volume, energy balance, hourglassing, and mass scaling provide the quality assurance framework.
+And in this volume, energy balance, hourglassing, mass scaling, and perturbation quality checks provide the trust framework.
+The diagnostics that tell you whether the answer deserves to be reported.

 Here is what I want you to take away from this entire series.

 Simulation is not about running software.
 Anyone can click buttons.
-Simulation is about understanding physical systems deeply enough to build faithful mathematical representations, poking those representations in meaningful ways, and critically evaluating whether the response tells you something true about reality.
+Simulation is about understanding physical systems deeply enough to build faithful mathematical representations, choosing the right poke to reveal the system's character, and critically evaluating whether the response tells you something true about reality.

-The engineer who checks the energy balance, who verifies the hourglass ratio, who validates mass scaling constraints, who understands why contact cannot appear in a perturbation step, who knows the difference between damp and dampen, who recognizes that mode shapes show relative patterns and not absolute displacements -- that engineer can stand behind their results with confidence.
+The engineer who checks the energy balance, who verifies the hourglass ratio, who validates mass scaling constraints, who confirms effective mass coverage, who understands why contact cannot appear in a perturbation step, who knows that a contour from random vibration is a probability envelope and not a stress snapshot, who knows the difference between damp and dampen, who recognizes that mode shapes show relative patterns and not absolute displacements — that engineer can stand behind their results with confidence.
 Not because the software said so.
 Because they understand why the answer is right.

 That is what best practices are.
 Not a checklist.
 A way of thinking.